creativewave/use-definition/src/definition/README.md

 **Why updating the current definition's index immediately after its animation starts, rather than waiting for its end?**

-This is easiest way to handle a sequence of chained animations that are using the current definition's index to select the next index of the definition to transition to.
-Otherwise, they would all be animated from the same initial definition that is set before the sequence run.

-Thus, the event callback that triggers the sequence should handle a new event when the previous animation is not over, eg.:
+This is the easiest way to handle chained animations.
+Otherwise, each of them would start animating from the same initial definition.
+Thus, the event callback that triggers the sequence should also handle events that happens before the previous animation is over, eg.:

 ```js
     if (animation.current.isRunning) return